miykael/atlasreader/README.md

 After executing `atlasreader` on a given image, four kinds of outputs are generated:

 1. An **overview figure** that shows the results within the whole brain at once
    ![Overview Figure](static/fig01_overview.png)
-2. **For each cluster**, an **informative figure** showing the sagittal, coronal and trasnveral plane centered at this center of the cluster
+2. **For each cluster**, an **informative figure** showing the sagittal, coronal and transversal plane centered at this center of the cluster
    ![Cluster Figure](static/fig02_cluster.png)
 3. A **csv file** containing relevant information about the **peak** of each cluster.
-This table contains the location of each cluster's peak, it's signal value at this location, the cluster extend (in mm, not in number of voxels) and the atlas correspondence of the peak.
+This table contains the location of each cluster's peak, it's signal value at this location, the cluster extent (in mm, not in number of voxels) and the atlas correspondence of the peak.
    | cluster_id | peak_x | peak_y | peak_z | peak_value | volume_mm | aal             | desikan_killiany            | harvard_oxford                                    |
    |------------|--------|--------|--------|------------|-----------|-----------------|-----------------------------|---------------------------------------------------|
    | 1          | 42     | -25    | 55     | 7.94135    | 60399     | Postcentral_R   | Right-Cerebral-White-Matter | 48% Right_Postcentral_Gyrus; 12% Right_Precent... |